cloudspannerecosystem/omegatrade/README.md

 #### Starting the Emulator Locally

 There are various options to start the emulator locally.
 Here we will cover the gcloud instructions.
-Although all other methods can be found within the Cloud Spanner Emulator [GitHub repository](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator/blob/master/README.md#quickstart).
+All other methods can be found within the Cloud Spanner Emulator [GitHub repository](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator/blob/master/README.md#quickstart).

 Via gcloud commands